-The Department reports the condition of bridges by the percent of bridge deck area in good or fair condition.
-For FY 2008, 93.8 percent of the bridge deck area statewide is in good or fair condition meeting the objective set for that year.
-Similar to pavement conditions, bridge conditions will continue to deteriorate in coming year unless additional resources are dedicated to this asset class.
+The department reports the condition of bridges by the percent of bridge deck area in good or fair condition.
+Currently, 94.3 percent of the bridge deck area statewide is in good or fair condition short of the department objective of 96.7.
+We fell below our objective in 2008 as a result of the more than one mile long I-70 viaduct in Denver falling into the poor category.
 In 2008, 122 of 3,775 bridges were in the poor category. \$1.3 billion is needed to replace the bridges currently in poor condition including \$800 million for the I-70 viaduct.

 Bridges in poor condition are a major concern in the long term.
-A one percent increase in "poor" deck area results in a \$150 million liability for the Department to rehabilitate or reconstruct that bridge area.
+A one percent increase in "poor" deck area results in a \$150 million liability for the department to rehabilitate or reconstruct that bridge area.